CMSgov/CMCS-DSG-DSS-Certification-Staging/Outcomes and Metrics/Encounter Processing System (EPS) & Managed Care System/readme.md

 ## CMS-Required Outcomes

 Each CMS-Required outcome is based on statutory or regulatory requirements.
 CMS-Required Outcomes and Metrics are used to demonstrate that a system is compliant with the applicable federal regulations which pertain to that specific system or module.
-CMS-Required outcomes form the baseline for system/module functionality, which must continue to receive enhanced federal funding for operations. {% include table.html table=csv %}
+CMS-Required outcomes form the baseline for system/module functionality, which must continue to receive enhanced federal funding for operations.

+If a state chooses to use metrics from those listed below, it must calculate them using the specification sheet for those metrics.
+Download the specification sheets here. <ADD LINK>

+{% include table.html table=csv %}

 {% assign cms = "MES Outcomes - CMS-Required Encounter Processing" %}